mshudx/skypeforbusiness-web-demo/README.md

 * Chrome 43+ (non Audio Video functionality)
 * Microsoft Edge

+> Please note, that IE and Safari requires a plugin to function properly.

 # How-to setup your dev environment
 To run this sample you will need: